Berkshire Hathaway’s acquisitions

 BHE also operates a diversified portfolio of independent power projects and the second-largest residential real estate brokerage company and franchise network in the United States.
 It also owns two domestic regulated interstate natural gas pipeline companies.
 Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom.

-BHE’s earnings before taxes fell to $453 million in 4Q15, compared to $463 million during the same quarter last year.
-Earnings for PacifiCorp and MidAmerican Energy rose due to lower energy and natural gas costs.
+BHE’s earnings before taxes rose to $666 million in 2Q16, as compared to $649 million during the same quarter last year.
+Earnings for PacifiCorp rose due to lower energy and natural gas costs.